rackerlabs/support-how-to/content/cloud-servers/troubleshoot-ssh.md

 #PubkeyAuthentication yes  <---- Will state whether or not a user needs an ssh key to log in
 ```

 Alternatively, you can use the `grep` command to look for these specific lines.
-When you use the `grep` command, you need to be specific when searhing for a specific phrase.
-Be careful with punctuation, capitalization and spelling.
+When you use the `grep` command, you need to be specific when searching for a specific phrase.
+Be careful with punctuation, capitalization, and spelling.

 ```
 $ sudo grep Port /etc/ssh/sshd_config